 Investments under the Trust Deed are not restricted if at the time an investment of money deposited with the Company in respect of Notes is proposed to be made, the level of the Company's secured and unsecured liabilities does not exceed 93% of its total tangible assets calculated in accordance with generally accepted accounting principles.
-The Company's liabilities as at 30 June 2020 (based on unaudited figures) did exceed 93% of total tangible assets.
+The Company's liabilities as at 30 June 2021 (based on audited figures) did exceed 93% of total tangible assets.

 At any time when the Company's secured and unsecured liabilities exceed 93%, the Company may invest money deposited with the Company in respect of issued Notes in a limited range of authorised investments (these are described in Section 7.8).
 The Company can retain any investment it has made or renewed at a time when it satisfies the capital adequacy ratio even though the capital adequacy ratio may subsequently be exceeded, and the investment is not an authorised investment as described in Section 7.8.
-As the Company's liabilities as at 30 June 2020 exceeded 93% of total tangible assets, and until that percentage falls below the 93% threshold, the Company's investment activities will be confined to the limited range of "authorised investments" as set out in Section 7.8.
 However, given the nature of the Company's business model of investing in first ranking mortgaged loans the Company does not consider its business operations will be adversely affected by its liabilities exceeding the 93% threshold.

-Joint 1st mortgages are permitted to be made by the Company with other persons where each party's interests as 1st mortgage is as a tenant in common and if the borrower defaults, the Company may exercise the power of sale conferred by the mortgage on behalf of all the parties.
+Joint 1st mortgages are permitted to be made by the Company with other persons where each party's interests as 1st mortgagee is as a tenant in common and if the borrower defaults, the Company may exercise the power of sale conferred by the mortgage on behalf of all the parties.